 - 1/4 cup toasted slivered almonds

-- 3/4 cup good quality lump crabmeat, picked over (see Note below)
+- 3/4 cup good quality lump crabmeat, picked over and patted dry if wet

 - Preheat oven to 375 degrees.

-- In a medium mixing bowl, stir together the cheese, almonds and chives.
-Gently fold in the crab.
+- In a medium mixing bowl, stir together cheese, almonds and chives or parsley.
+Gently fold in crab.
 Season to taste with salt and pepper.
+(Mixture will be thick.)

-- Place in a shallow baking dish and bake for around 15 to 20 minutes or until bubbly and light brown on the top.
+- Spoon mixture into a shallow baking dish and bake for around 15 to 20 minutes or until bubbly and light brown on the top.
 If bubbly but not browned, place under the broiler for a minute or two.